Neighborhood Survivability Rankings: Los Angeles

 See the Survivability Score for your new business

-According to StreetSpring's 2026 analysis, Malibu, Peninsula, and Island Chaffee are the strongest starting points in or around Los Angeles — but the best neighborhood for your specific business type may differ from these overall rankings.
+According to StreetSpring's 2026 analysis, Peninsula, San Pedro, and Santa Monica are the strongest starting points in or around Los Angeles — but the best neighborhood for your specific business type may differ from these overall rankings.

 - Best businesses by neighborhood: A full breakdown of the top business types to open in each Los Angeles neighborhood — including survivability scores by type — is at Los Angeles Business Survivability Rankings.